KevinDLopez/canvas_automation/docs/source/Architecture.rst

 * This pipeline is used for creating builds for linux, windows, and mac(x86 and x64).
 * Generates this `documentation <https://kevindlopez.github.io/canvas_automation>`_ and deploys it to the github pages.
-* location of this pipeline is in the `.github/workflows/buildApplication.yml` folder.
+   * Location of this pipeline is in the `.github/workflows/buildApplication.yml` folder.

 pylint
 ~~~~~~